 “With Hara diagnosis within the abdomen, we literally feel how there is a blockage in one of the organs or meridians.
 I like the immediate feedback used in the Hara diagnosis.
 Hara is listening to our guts; your body will give you little signs from the subconscious that you may or may not be aware of consciously.” – Alix Jean.

 Our focus for the entire month of November featured Ayurveda and all the ways we treat our bodies to better care for ourselves.
-Through Ali Cramer, we learned about the doshas and the elements of each constitution; Insiya Rasiwala-Finn spoke to proper nourishment, diet, and ritual; and Maria Garre provided tips and tactile takeaways to stimulate the digestive fires to bolster the immune system during periods of disease.
+Through Ali Cramer, we learned about the doshas and the elements of each constitution; Insiya Rasiwala-Finn spoke about proper nourishment, diet, and ritual; and Maria Garre provided tips and tactile takeaways to stimulate the digestive fires to bolster the immune system during periods of the disease.

 Our interview with Alix concludes our month of navigating the spectrum of wellness, discussing the body’s subconscious messages and how to treat physical, emotional, and mental stress through Japanese acupuncture.

-Introducing Alix Jean
+Interview with Alix Jean

 If you could choose any era to live in, what period would you choose?